Foods Rich in Taurine for Dogs with Heart Problems

 See files for Dogs

-After carrying out studies on the effect of taurine in dogs' health, veterinary cardiology service technicians at the University of Sacramento concluded that "a taurine deficiency can cause heart diseases".
-They also state that "dogs with heart problems will benefit from a supplement of taurine".
+Taurine is found in quality dog food, but some brands have insufficient amounts.
+After carrying out studies on the effect of taurine on canine health, veterinary cardiology service technicians at the University of California, Davis concluded that a taurine deficiency can cause heart diseases.
+They also state that dogs with heart problems will benefit from a supplement of taurine.

 - Prevent muscle degeneration